thar0x29a/basstess/README.md

 mov ax, cx     ;$89 $c8
 mov ax, *16	   ;$b8 ~a
 ```
 .. will work.
-Bass will notice that the first version does not match the battern and will jump forward to the next one.
+Bass will notice that the first version does not match the pattern and will jump forward to the next one.
 However.
 If you switch the order, it will not work, since cx could be the 'parameter'.
 Bass will not choose.
 It will just try and continue.

 ### Macro
 #### Full nested Namespaces